pyinstaller/pyinstaller/doc/usage.rst

 running OS.

-For example, to ensure compatibility with "Mojave" (10.14) and later versions, you should set up a full environment (i.e., install python, |PyInstaller|, your application's code, and all its dependencies) in a copy of macOS 10.14, using a virtual machine if necessary.
-Then use |PyInstaller| to freeze your application in that environment; the generated frozen application should be compatible with that and later versions of macOS.
+For example, to ensure compatibility with "Mojave" (10.14) and later versions, you should set up a full environment (i.e., install python, PyInstaller, your application's code, and all its dependencies) in a copy of macOS 10.14, using a virtual machine if necessary.
+Then use PyInstaller to freeze your application in that environment; the generated frozen application should be compatible with that and later versions of macOS.